Overview

 Set amongst dense forests of oak and pine trees, Sattal is one of the few unspoiled and unpolluted freshwater biomes in India.
 These lakes are a paradise for migratory birds.
 It is home to a few camps being operated mostly by local people catering to tourists looking for outdoor vacations

-Full day birding at Pangot.
+Full-day birding at Pangot.
 Walk through the scenic lanes of Baggar, Timla Pani.
-Overnight stay.

-Cheer, Koklas and Khalij, Crested Serpent-eagle, Mountain Hawk-eagle, Woodpeckers such as Brown-fronted, Stripe Breasted, Rufous-bellied etc. Thrushes such as Dark- throated, Mistle etc. Striated Prinia can be see in the terraced fields.
-Warblers such as Tickell's Leaf-warbler, Greenish, Golden-spectacled, Grey-hooded.
-Flycatchers such as Asian Brown, Rusty Tailed, Ultramarine, Verditer, Tickell's Blue, Rufous-bellied Niltava etc., Orange-flanked Bush Robin, Blue-capped Redstart Laughingthrushes such as White-throated, Striated & Streaked, Chestnut-crowned etc. Look for Accentor, Upland Pipit, Blue Winged Minla, Whiskered Yuhina etc. Slaty-headed & Red-breasted Parakeet, Grey Bushchat, Long-tailed & Grey-backed Shrike, Common Kestrel, Besra, Chestnut Bellied Rock Thrush etc. Streaked Laughingthrush is a common garden bird here.
+These walks can be very rewarding.
+One can see Cheer, Koklass, and Kalij Pheasants, Crested Serpent Eagle, Mountain Hawk-Eagle, and woodpeckers such as Brown-fronted, Stripe-breasted, Rufous-bellied, etc. Thrushes such as Black-throated, Mistle, etc. Himalayan Prinia can be seen in the terraced fields.
+Warblers such as Tickell's Leaf, Greenish, Whistler’s, Grey-hooded, Flycatchers such as Asian Brown, Rusty-tailed, Ultramarine, Verditer, Tickell's Blue, Rufous-bellied Niltava, Himalayan Bluetail, Blue-capped Redstart, Laughingthrushes such as White-throated, Striated & Streaked, Chestnut-crowned, etc. Look for accentors, Upland Pipit, Blue-winged Minla, Whiskered Yuhina, Slaty-headed & Red-breasted Parakeets, Grey Bush Chat, Long-tailed & Grey-backed Shrikes, Common Kestrel, Besra, Chestnut-bellied Rock Thrush etc. Streaked Laughingthrush is a common garden bird here

 Overnight stay